Brown Butter Pretzel Pecan Pie Crust

 5. Add salt to this pretzel and nut mixture.

-6. Using a fork gradually add the brown butter to the crust until it is damp and looks like wet sand.
+6. Using a fork gradually add the brown butter/sugar mixture to the crust until it is damp and looks like wet sand.
 If you want to test to ensure you have the right consistency, pushing down on some of the saturated crumbs with the back of a spoon.
 If it presses down tightly, you’ve added enough butter.
 If it is crumbly and doesn’t stick together well, you may need to add a little more melted butter.

 7. Pour the crumbs into a pie plate or tart pan and press them into the bottom and sides of the pan.
 I like to use a small glass to press the crust in tightly.